Focusing E-Mount For Ultrafast Lenses

 myminifactory

-There are a variety of old ultrafast lenses cheaply available.
-These lenses, usually marked between f/0.75 and f/1.6, typically have no aperture iris, no focus mechanism, and a giant external screw thread intended for mounting.
-They generally can't focus to infinity even on a mirrorless body, and IQ is scary soft, but sometimes that's a feature....
-Anyway, I originally mounted these lenses by gluing an M42-to-A-mount adapter on the back (as I described in my Instructable, http://www.instructables.com/id/Using-Ultra-Fast-Lenses-on-DSLR-Cameras/ ).
-Instead, I've now built 3D-printable focusing E-mount adapters where the lens screws in using the large external thread (see 2nd photo) and can be focused by partial unscrewing.
-One mount has a 60mm thread that works with my Kowa 55mm f/1 and 42mm f/0.75; the other has an 80mm thread that works with my XR-Heligon 95mm f/1.3.
-The E-mount flange is a new design that should fit both older Sony E-mount bodies and the newer all-metal E-mounts (they have been tested with NEX-5 and A7II).
-In fact, the flange on the 80mm adapter has a different internal profile from the 60mm one, because the rear element of the XR-Heligon is huge and a standard-thickness E-mount could vignette.
+There are numerous old ultrafast lenses available at an affordable price.
+These lenses, typically marked between f/0.75 and f/1.6, usually lack an aperture iris, a focus mechanism, and feature a large external screw thread for mounting.
+They generally cannot focus to infinity even on mirrorless bodies and have IQ that is surprisingly soft, but sometimes this is a desirable feature.
+Anyway, I originally mounted these lenses by attaching an M42-to-A-mount adapter to the back (as described in my Instructable, http://www.instructables.com/id/Using-Ultra-Fast-Lenses-on-DSLR-Cameras/).
+Instead, I have now created 3D-printable focusing E-mount adapters where the lens screws in using the large external thread and can be focused by partial unscrewing.
+One mount has a 60mm thread that works with my Kowa 55mm f/1 and 42mm f/0.75; another has an 80mm thread that works with my XR-Heligon 95mm f/1.3.
+The E-mount flange is a new design that should fit both older Sony E-mount bodies and the newer all-metal E-mounts (they have been tested on NEX-5 and A7II).
+In fact, the flange on the 80mm adapter has a different internal profile than the 60mm one because the rear element of the XR-Heligon is enormous and a standard-thickness E-mount could cause vignetting.
 The last couple of photos were taken using the purple PLA adapters on an A7II and NEX-5.
-The kiwi was using the Rodenstock XR-Heligon and the princess ornament was using one of the Kowas.
+The kiwi was shot with the Rodenstock XR-Heligon and the princess ornament was captured with one of the Kowas.
 Note that the large flat on the adapters makes it difficult (but not impossible) to access the E-mount body lens release button and the 80mm adapter just barely clears the grip on my NEX-5, but the only way to avoid these issues would be to mount the lens farther away from the sensor, which would limit the focus range.
-The adapters print with the E-mount side up.
-This means there is a huge unsupported flat under the E-mount flange -- and that needs supports when printing.
-Both cura and slic3r had issues making good support structures, so I have designed-in a support that should simply be broken out of the center of the adapter after printing.
+The adapters print with the E-mount side facing up.
+This means there is a massive unsupported flat under the E-mount flange – and this needs supports when printing.
+Both Cura and Slic3r had difficulties making good support structures, so I have designed-in a support that should simply be broken out of the center of the adapter after printing.

 With this file you will be able to print Focusing E-Mount For Ultrafast Lenses with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Focusing E-Mount For Ultrafast Lenses.